-Facsimile: (617) 289-0150 Email: OCR.Boston@ed.gov Employees may also file a complaint with the following offices:
+Employees may also file a complaint with the following offices:

-U.S. Equal Employment Opportunity Commission (EEOC)

-JFK Federal Building

-15 New Sudbury Street, Room 475

-Boston, MA 022-3-0506

-Massachusetts Commission Against Discrimination (MCAD) 1 Ashburton Place, Suite 601 Boston, MA 02108 a.
-Privacy and Confidentiality
+- U.S. Equal Employment Opportunity Commission (EEOC) JFK Federal Building 15 New Sudbury Street, Room 475 Boston, MA 022-3-0506 - Massachusetts Commission Against Discrimination (MCAD) 1 Ashburton Place, Suite 601 Boston, MA 02108

-X. University Response to Reports
+XII.
+University Response to Reports

-Issues of privacy and confidentiality play important roles in this policy and may affect individuals differently.
-Privacy and confidentiality are related but distinct terms.
+A. Privacy and Confidentiality

 "Confidentiality" refers to the circumstances under which information will or will not be disclosed to others.
 "Privacy" refers to the discretion that will be exercised by the University in the course of any investigation or disciplinary processes under this policy or a separate grievance procedure.